GaloyMoney/blink-cli/README.md

 To install Galoy CLI locally and set up a local environment:

 1. Clone the repository using git clone `https://github.com/GaloyMoney/galoy-cli.git`.
-2. Install Rust in your local machine and run cargo build to build all binary and library targets of the selected packages.
+2. Install Rust in your local machine and run `cargo build` to build all binary and library targets of the selected packages.
-3. Run cargo run command to run all tests of the Galoy CLI repository and see the usage, commands, and options available to interact.
+3. Run `cargo run` command to run all tests of the Galoy CLI repository and see the usage, commands, and options available to interact.
 4. Interact with the CLI yourself to become familiar with it.
-After building, try the following command:

-`GALOY_API=https://api.staging.galoy.io/graphql ./target/debug/galoy-client getinfo`
-This command will retrieve the global values from the Galoy instance.

-You can also test if the "GALOY CLI CAPTCHA SERVER" is running or not by running the following command:

-`GALOY_API=https://api.staging.galoy.io/graphql ./target/debug/galoy-client request-phone-code +16505554321`
+The Galoy backend can also be run locally by cloning the repository from `https://github.com/GaloyMoney/galoy`.
+Running the backend locally allows you to test and develop features without needing to fetch data from our staging environment.
+Additionally, the CAPTCHA feature can be deactivated in the local development environment.

 ## Usage
 To use the Galoy CLI, you need to run it with the desired command and options.